2018 Far North Wilderness Bike Tour

 But if you want further adventure, our camp is ideally placed for one of either two excellent possibilities.
-If you want town more than bush, retrace your safe route to Atherton and hit our recommended coffee shop and then try the famous Atherton Mountain Bike Park trails.
+If you want town more than bush, retrace your route to Atherton, explore the coffee shops and then try the famous Atherton Mountain Bike Park trails.
 If you want bush more than town there is the spectacular ride up to Mt.
 Edith in the densely forested ranges surrounding Lake Tinaroo.
 The view from “God’s Rock” at the top is something celestial in itself – and the exertion of the long haul up is rewarded with the pleasure of the trip back down.

 Conditions: Atherton MTB Park trails range from beginners level to difficult, and should be ridden according to individual skills and experience levels.

-In 2018 we re-introduce a popular initiative started in 2016 – we board the Savannahlander train at Mareeba on its leg down to Cairns.
-But first approx 40km of riding.
+The fun begins as we board the Savannahlander train at Mareeba on its leg down to Cairns but first approx 40km of riding.
 We leave Tinaroo on isolated tracks taking us towards Mareeba around the base of the mountains.
 There are some sharp ups but equally satisfying downs.
 We hit bitumen at Tinaroo Creek Road and then experience a very long downhill spin ending outside Mareeba.
 We bunch up and cross the highway and then skirt around the urban edges of Mareeba, finally crossing the Barron River and emerging right in town.